Academic Works

 Systems Administration

-HyperV Replica Active Directory
+Summer 2025 HyperV Replica Active Directory Final

 Overview

 Group work - HyperV Replica is a feature of Windows Server HyperV which allows for the replication of virtual machines across the intranet or internet.
-Replica is primarily a disaster recovery tool used for quick response to workload disruption, and in this project we were tasked with demonstrating a live migration of a HyperV VM from one simulated site to another using our lab LAN.
-This allowed for an emulated network layer between our VMWare Workstation clients to provide some friction for the replica.
+Replica is primarily a disaster recovery tool used for quick response to workload disruption, and in this project we were tasked with demonstrating a live migration of a HyperV VM from one simulated site to another using my lab LAN.
+This allowed for an emulated network layer between my VMWare Workstation clients to provide some friction for the replica.

 What I Learned

 HyperV Replica was straightforward to configure.
 The primary focus of this project was the research about the protocols and process involved, specifically during the live migration we gained an appreciation for the complexity required to move operating systems with ease.
-Most of our learning was done in the configuration steps, where we configured multi-path I/O and Replica.
+Most of my learning was done in the configuration steps, where we configured multi-path I/O and Replica.
 We also learned that should the VM experience a failure an administrator would need to intervene to manually invoke the replication, which could be unacceptable downtime in some circumstances.
 Features like High Availability would be better suited to address that need.

 Systems Administration

-Linux SSH LAMP
+Fall 2025 Linux SSH LAMP Final

 Overview